debdattasarkar/DSA/4. Dynamic Programming/10. (M) Bits Counting/README.md

 ## 🔚 Summary

 This problem demonstrates efficient bit manipulation combined with dynamic programming for calculating the number of set bits (`1`s) for all numbers from `0` to `n` in **O(n)** time.

-Let me know if you'd like a version using bitwise tricks only or for interview preparation formats.